hortont424/phiface/README.md

 phiface
 =======

-This is phiface, a procedurally-generated typeface based on the golden ratio.
+This is phiface, a procedurally-generated typeface based on the golden ratio, with variable weight, switchable slab serifs, and various other neat features.

 This software was designed and developed as my final project for RPI's COMM-4570, Typography.